traviagio/NYCbucket-list/README.md

 * Ice Skate in Central Park
 * Watch an old school movie in Bryant Park
 * See the Mayor LaGuardia inspired play named The Little Flower
-* Run in Central Park and finish up with some beers in Sheep Meadow (Can easily turn into a beer run as well.)

 * Take the Staten Island Ferry
 * Read a book in the Strand Bookstore by Union Sq, that places is fool of energy
 * Shop at the little streets of SoHo